Black History Month Recap: Inspiring Achievements of Black Americans

 Alice Coachman – Became the first black woman to win a gold medal in the 1948 London Olympics.

-To learn more about these people’s amazing accomplishments (and see a few more inspiring black American’s stories) read my full post on the Performance I Create blog.
+To learn more about these people’s amazing accomplishments (and see a few more inspiring black American’s stories).

 As we commemorate the life, culture, and history of Black Americans, I hope the achievements of these people (and others) inspire people from all walks of life to achieve their own dreams.